LBPHacker/R316/manual.md

 sbb r3, r5, 8
 ```

-are interpreted as the following semantically equivalent spellings:
+are interpreted as the following almost semantically equivalent spellings:

 ```asm
 adc r3, -8
 adc r3, r5, -8
 ```

+the important difference being that the carry flag is inverted compared to what might be expected given the original spelling, because an addition with a negated constant is done under the hood.

+This ultimately means that conditional jumps relying on unsigned overflow detection with the carry flag should be similarly inverted: `ja` instead of `jb`, etc. For this reason, it is recommended to manually rewrite such instances of `sbb` to the `adc`-based spelling for clarity.

 ### `mulh`: unsigned multiply high half